 The heiress quit her job because she wanted to go to New York City to live.
 She found a job in New York at the Gotham Book Mart.
 A few months later, she returned to the West Coast.
 Andrea Brown was Folger's boss at the book mart.
 Brown reported that Folger did not find happiness in New York , and was still searching for more meaning in her young life."When she began working in Watts," Abigail told me, 'I've never been involved in anything so exciting in my life - I finally have something real to live for,' "

 Her search for a meaningful life was never really fulfilled.
 Abigail Folger was stabbed to death only a few months later at the residence of actress Sharon Tate.
-Folger died on the front lawn.
+Folger died on the front lawn of Sharon's house, where she'd been pursued by the killers.